shawnpringle/euphoriatools/Readme.md

 # Source Check

 This program verifies that everything you have define_c_func and define_c_proc for are infact available in a supplied DLL.

 Usage is:

-eui source_check.ex dll_file e_file
+eui source_check.ex [--dll dll_file] e_file

-* dll_file is a DLL
+dll_file is a DLL
-* e_file   is a dot-e file.
+e_file   is a dot-e file.

+The dll_file is optional.
+The dll filename will be collected from e_file itself.

+Nota Bene: This is not a complete parser/interpreter.
+So, it is easy for this program to get things totally wrong but if other routines are getting loaded from the same DLL through this program and the routines are all of the form `id = open_dll(dll_num, string literal', then I wouldn't expect false failures.

 # CURL Import